Employee training and development is a significant activity in corporate settings.

 The activities or components in a blended learning program will depend on a variety of factors, including the subject matter, the goals, and the learner’s needs and preferences.

-How to Build Effective Employee Training and Development Programs: 7 Easy Steps
+How to Build an Effective Employee Training Plan with 7 Easy Steps

 Employee training and development cannot and should not be a shot in the dark.